 Sanitary Landfill - The Town collects solid waste from residential and commercial customers in the Town.
-The Town delivers this waste to a transfer station in Morrisville, NC operated by Waste Management for eventual disposal.
-The Town contracted with Waste Management for municipal solid waste disposal beginning July 1, 2019 and extending through June 30, 2021.
-The Town is working to negotiate a one-year extension to the contract.
-The Town continues to review its options for future solid waste disposal with its local partners through the Solid Waste Advisory Group.
+The Town delivers this waste to a transfer station in the City of Durham, operated by GFL Environmental for eventual disposal.
+The Town contracted with GFL Environmental for municipal solid waste disposal beginning October 1, 2022, and extending through June 30, 2025.
+The Town continues to review its options for future solid waste disposal with its local partners through the Solid Waste Advisory Group, including the development of a Solid Waste Master Plan by Orange County with a goal of reaching zero waste by 2045.